Outdoor Cat FAQ

 For more detailed information on how TNR works and how to get started with your local cats, see Alley Cat Allies’ TNR Overview

 Lost or Not?: If a cat attempts to come into your house, meows or makes other noises, or appears to be looking for help from a human, it may be a housecat who has either escaped or been abandoned.
 These cats are more likely to appear suddenly and stick around, not come and go like community cats.
-If you think you have found a tame lost cat, confine them and call animal control.
+If you think you have found a tame lost cat, confine them and call the Animal Response Team.
 Take a picture and distribute “Found Cat” flyers in your neighborhood and on social media.
 Be sure to tell potential owners to contact the shelter to reclaim their cat.

 No Eartip - What Now?: If the cats don’t have an ear tip that means they have not yet been spayed/neutered (fixed).
 That means they will soon reproduce and there will be more cats!
 Cats go into heat when they’re approximately 6 months old, so the sooner they can be fixed the better.
 Spaying/neutering outdoor cats is the only humane way to keep the population stable, limit nuisance behaviors like spraying and digging, and eventually decrease the number of cats living outside.
 If you have been able to locate the caretaker of the cats talk to them about TNR and the benefits of having the cats spayed/neutered.